How to choose a care home

 Work out your budget

-Around a half of care home residents aged 65+ fund themselves and are referred to as self-funders.
-The other half of older people needing residential care are state-funded and are paid for by the local authority.
+Around a half of care home residents aged 65+ fund themselves (self-funders).
+The other half are state-funded and are paid for by the local authority.

 The amount you pay towards your care will depend on where you live in the UK.